 In the era of flexible, open-plan offices, the meeting room holds an essential purpose.
 People need spaces to connect, collaborate and meet with clients.

-In fact, over 50% of respondents in a recent Gensler survey said scheduled or impromptu meetings, and socializing are the main reasons they want to come back to the office.
+In fact, over 50% of respondents in a recent Gensler survey said scheduled meetings, impromptu catchups and socializing are the main reasons they want to come back to the office.
 It's on workplace teams everywhere to make that possible for their people.
 One way to enable meetings: intuitive and effective meeting room scheduling systems.

-In this post, we’ll discuss some of the biggest challenges in booking and maintaining conference room schedules, along with highlighting the benefits and features of using meeting room booking software to make meetings a real possibility for your people.
+Let's discuss some of the biggest challenges in booking and maintaining conference room schedules.
+We'll explore the benefits of using meeting room booking software to help you make meetings a real possibility for your people.

 Looking to use your meeting rooms more efficiently?
 We can help.
 See how today.